m85976668z/rivals150/README.md

 ## Rivals
 According to Wikipedia, "Rivals.com is a network of websites that focus mainly on college football and basketball recruiting in the United States.
-The network was started in 1998 and currently employs more than 300 personnel."
+The network was started in 1998 and currently employs more than 300 personnel." \n
 The website address is: [Rivals.com](https://n.rivals.com/).